SatelCreative/azure-function-app-boilerplate/README.md

    export AZURE_SERVICE_NAME=<APP-NAME>
    export AZURE_LOCATION=<REGION>
    ```
-Note: You can also add these variables in config.sh and do `source config.sh` rather than exportinh
+Note: You can also add these variables in config.sh and do `source config.sh` rather than exporting like above

 5. **Deploy apps using the deploy.sh script:**
    ```bash
    # Deploy your first app